walakulu/dependency-injection/README.md

 # dependency-injection

-This is the example simple dependency injection scenario example for my personal blog.
+This is the example1 of spring-dependency-injection process scenario for my personal blog.